LuciferUchiha/georgerowlands.ch/content/garden/ml/backprop.md

 ---
 title: Backpropagation
 type: docs
+weight: 4
 ---

 ## Forward Pass

-The forward pass, sometimes also called forward propogration, is the process of calculating the output of a neural network given an input.
+The forward pass, sometimes also called forward propagation, is the process of calculating the output of a neural network given an input.
 This is done by running the input through the network layer by layer, and applying the activation function to the output of each layer.
 The output of the last layer is the output of the network.

 Say we have a simple neural network with three linear layers, the input layer of size 2, a hidden layer of size 2 and an output layer of size 1.
 We will use the sigmoid activation function for the hidden layer and the output layer.

 {{< figure
-  src="/cs/mlSimpleNeuralNetwork.png"
+  src="/images/cs/mlSimpleNeuralNetwork.png"
   alt="A simple neural network." caption="A simple neural network."
 >}}